-Category Assets Available/affordable broadband access Four Directions Development Corporation supports Maine's five Tribal nations to improve broadband access and adoption by partnering with the NDEC to support tribal digital navigators in each tribal community.
-The organization is also funded by the FCC grant program to support ACP enrollment through the digital navigator positions in each tribal community, and working to establish Native Entrepreneur Centers and have partnered with give IT. get IT. to access technology for the Centers.
-Access to devices and technical support The Education Resources department for the Passamaquoddy Nation at Indian Township has partnered with Abbott Labs to provide refurbished devices to students.
+Category Assets Available & affordable broadband access Four Directions Development Corporation supports Maine's five Tribal nations to improve broadband access and adoption by partnering with the NDEC to support tribal digital navigators in each tribal community.
+The organization is also funded by the FCC grant program to support ACP enrollment through the digital navigator positions in each tribal community, and is working to establish Native Entrepreneur Centers and have partnered with give IT. get IT. to access technology for the Centers.
+Maine Immigrant and Refugee Services in Lewiston has provided space for immigrant and refugee children and families to access the internet and devices as well as technical support if needed.
+Access to devices and technical support The Education Resources department for the Passamaquoddy Nation at Motahkomikuk has partnered with Abbott Labs to provide refurbished devices to students.
 In addition to the enhanced FCC Affordable Connectivity Program for tribal members, there is also a tribal affordability fund that extends eligibility to tribal crafters, veterans, people in addiction recovery, and people using telehealth services.
 The Passamaquoddy Nation has joined the Downeast Broadband Utility, and a fiber-to-the-premise build is almost complete with Pioneer Broadband.